Keno's Classic Rock n Roll Web Site

 Success came to the Stones rather quickly as they transformed from a blues band to a rock band.
 In the coming years the Stones would experiment with just about every kind of rock music out there.
 But still, they would never wander too far from the blues.
 It was Jones and Richards who wrote the blueprint for rock guitar weaving that so many other bands would soon partake in.
 Jones was also the first white man to play slide guitar and played it superbly.
 Richards in time would be know as one of rock's best ever rhythm guitar players and his guitar riffs became the trademark sound of the Stones.
 With Wyman & Watts the band had one of rocks best rhythm sections too.
 But with that all said and done, it was Jagger who was perhaps the main reason for the band's rise to the top.
 Jagger early on took over as the band's leader and as singer was the front man.
 His stage presence was unlike his contemporaries and the young fans just loved him.

 By the mid sixties the Stones were the number two band in rock behind the Beatles.
 They would turn out a number of great songs written by Jagger/Richards that had instruments on them that were never heard before in rock music.
 This all came via the versatility of Jones, "a cat who could play any instrument" as Richards would later say about him.
 But by the late sixties things were not going well between Jones and Jagger/Richards.
 Jones wanted writing credit on songs he help write in the studio, which he would never receive.
-He also had a drug problem that was getting out of hand and on top of everything else lost the love of his life, actress Anita Pallenberg, to his now former best friend Richards in 1968.
+He also had a drug problem that was getting out of hand and on top of everything else lost the love of his life, actress Anita Pallenberg, to his (now former) best friend Richards in 1968.
 In May of '69, it was agreed that Jones would leave the band.
 Tragically, less than a month later his body was found at the bottom of his swimming pool.
 No credible explanation was given on how he got there and to this day many friends and fans feel foul play was involved.
 The band hired blues guitarist Mick Taylor to take his spot in the group.
 Taylor's guitar playing compared to Jones' was a world apart.
 Taylor played a more cleaner guitar than Jones and unlike Brian stuck to just the guitar.
-As the Stones entered the seventies he pretty much took over most of the lead guitar parts in the band as Richards' drug problems got somewhat in the way.
-While all this went on, Jagger remained the front man and continued to deliver songs vocally like no one else.
+As the Stones entered the seventies he pretty much took over most of the lead guitar parts in the band as Richards' drug problems got in the way.
+While all this went on, Jagger remained the frontman and continued to deliver songs vocally like no one else.
 It was during this time period that the Stones would become rock's best live act.With the Beatles now gone, the Stones were the true kings of rock.
-Unfortunately in December of 1974, Taylor suddenly quit the band.
-Some say it was over his lack of receiving writing credits that was the cause, a problem Jagger/Richards still hadn't addressed to the rest of the band.
+Unfortunately in December of 1974, Taylor suddenly quit the band, in part over his lack of receiving writing credits, a problem Jagger/Richards still hadn't addressed to the rest of the band.
 In April of '75 Ron Wood, guitarist for Faces was named as a temporary replacement for the upcoming tour.
 But just about everyone knew he would stick, and in time he did.
 Unlike Taylor, "Woody" seemed to fit in more with Richards' style of playing.
 For the first time since the Brian Jones days, Richards had someone he could guitar weave with again.
 The band's present lineup would stay intact for years to follow.
 In the mid eighties things got tense between Jagger and the rest of the band as Mick wanted to do solo projects and was seen as slipping away from the rest.
 For the first time it seem that maybe the end of the Rolling Stones was near.
 But by the close of that decade things were ironed out and the Steel Wheels tour was a huge success.
 In January of '93 Wyman quit the band and once again, like Jones and Taylor, a lack of credit for song writing was one of the reasons cited for his departure.
-To this day the Stones have yet to replace him.
-They have used several different bassist in the studio since and employ Darryl Jones to play bass on the road.
+The Stones would never officially replace him.
+Instead, they have used several different bassist in the studio since and employ Darryl Jones to play bass on the road.

 As of this bio's written date, the Stones have put out twenty six studio albums and another seven live albums.
 In addition numerous other live boots, compilations and greatest hits albums abound.
 Their top four "monster" albums were released between '68 and '72: Beggars Banquet ('68), Let It Bleed ('69), Sticky Fingers ('71) and Exile on Main Street ('72).